garamond13/L4D2-HardRealism/README.md

 IMPORTANT NOTE: HardRealism mode is designed for (based on) Realism Expert ("mp_gamemode realism" and "z_difficulty Impossible").

 Brief description:
-- Difficulties: Normal and Extreme.
+- Difficulties: Normal, Extreme and Max.
 - Get active difficulty with hr_getdifficulty command.
 - Cycle between difficulties with hr_switchdifficulty command.
 - Number of alive survivors is clamped to max 4.